hortonworks/dstream/dstream-spark/README.md

-### DStream-Spark - Apache Spark Reference Implementation of the DStream API.
+### Apache Spark Reference Implementation of the DStream API.

 =======

-This project provides Reference Implementation of this API which uses [Apache Spark](http://spark.apache.org/) as its target execution environment.
+This project provides Reference Implementation of DSatrem API which uses [Apache Spark](http://spark.apache.org/) as its target execution environment.

 ======